2016 Northern Pride RLFC season

-2016 was the ninth competitive season for the Cairns based Sea Swift Northern Pride Rugby League Football Club.
+2016 was the ninth competitive season for the Sea Swift Northern Pride Rugby League Football Club based in Cairns, Queensland, Australia.
 They were one of 14 clubs that played in the twenty-first season of Queensland's top rugby league competition, QRL's Intrust Super Cup, with each team playing 12 home games and 11 away games over 25 weeks between March and August.

 Five experienced players retired at the end of the 2015 season: Alex Starmer, Semi Tadulala and Sam Obst along with co-captains Brett Anderson and Jason Roos retired, and Hezron Murgha retired from the Cowboys and signed with the Blackhawks.
 Between them they had played almost 700 QCup games.
 The new squad for 2016 was much younger, with an average age of 21, the youngest squad the Pride ever had.
 The new captain was Ryan Ghietti, who had represented Italy at the 2013 Rugby League World Cup, had played 96 QCup games, and had joined the Pride from Redcliffe Dolphins in 2011.
 Jack Svendsen was vice-captain, with Luke George filling the role during pre-season trials.
 A new senior leadership group was selected with the captain and vice-captains joined by Justin Castellaro and Tom Hancock.

 At the start of the season there was talk of offering a contract to Shaun Nona, the Tully player who made 25 appearances for the Pride in 2014 before heading to the Melbourne Storm.
 Nona eventually signed with Mackay Cutters, but then reneged and went to the Intrust Super Premiership NSW Illawarra Cutters, who were coached by former Pride coach Jason Demetriou.

 Bob Fowler stood down as Chairman, a position he had held since 2009.
 He was replaced by interim chairman Terry Mackenroth, who had been Deputy Premier of Queensland and a former director of Queensland Rugby League and the Australian Rugby League.
 Mackenroth restructured the club's corporate governance and changed the Pride from an incorporated association to a company limited by guarantee, which was one of the requirements of the NRL's elite pathways.

 One of the changes suggested was to rename the Northern Pride.
 The introduction of the Townsville Blackhawks into the competition last year led some Board members to suggest the Pride should be rebranded to reflect the Cairns and Far North Queensland region.
 The idea was soon shouted down by players and fans.